We updated this article in April 2017 so that we could compare Sketch’s responsive design features with the critically-acclaimed Auto Layout plugin.

 In reality, you would work with the same Artboard throughout, converting the same Artboard back-and-forth as you test your fluid settings in different device sizes.
 That being said, should you need to see your design in all device sizes at once (maybe you’d like to export the Artboards to demonstrate to your team how the design would look on all screen sizes), simply select the “Generate Overview” option.

-I used the Group Resizing feature only for a short time before I understood how much it can help us create and test fluid layouts, and I still use it to this day for rapidly visualising a concept.
-For more in-depth mockups that need to be tested in a variety of devices, Auto Layout can help you switch up your Artboard sizes (and orientations) for rapid testing in mere seconds, with a simple click.
+I used the Group Resizing feature only for a short while before I understood how useful it was for creating and testing fluid layouts, and I still use it to this day for rapidly visualising a responsive concept.
+For more in-depth mockups that need to be tested in a variety of devices, Auto Layout can help you switch up your Artboard sizes (and orientations) for rapid testing in mere seconds.
+Plus, when combined with the Slinky Sketch Plugin, you can also create (and export) responsive emails as HTML!